CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/check.md

 | summary | NA | Display only the summary information and test results.
 Do not display details for tests that failed or had warnings. |

 ### Sample Usage

-Basic validation: All devices have the same version

 ```
 cumulus@switch:~$ netq check cl-version